 Table 1.
-Determining eligibility of wildlife species for status assessment
+Determining eligibility of Wildlife Species for status assessment

-Committee on the Status of Endangered Wildlife in Canada (COSEWIC) considers without prejudice all wildlife species as defined by Species at Risk Act (SARA), notwithstanding the extent of their extra-limital range (i.e., the range of the wildlife species outside Canada), subject to the following criteria:
+COSEWIC considers without prejudice all Wildlife Species as defined by SARA, notwithstanding the extent of their extra-limital range (i.e., the range of the Wildlife Species outside Canada), subject to the following criteria:

-- a) Taxonomic validity
+- A) Taxonomic validity

 - COSEWIC would normally only consider species and subspecies or varieties that have been established as valid in published taxonomic works or in peer reviewed communications from taxonomic specialists.
-COSEWIC would not normally consider other designatable units unless they can be shown to be genetically distinct, separated by a major range disjunction, or biogeographically distinct (refer to Guidelines for Recognizing Designatable Units, Appendix F5), Justification for considering designatable units must be provided.
+COSEWIC would not normally consider other designatable units unless they can be shown to be genetically distinct, separated by a major range disjunction, or biogeographically distinct (refer to Guidelines for Recognizing Designatable Units).
+Justification for considering designatable units must be provided.

-- COSEWIC would normally only consider native wildlife species.
-A native wildlife species is a wildlife species that occurs in Canada naturally, or that has expanded its range into Canada without direct human intervention from a region where it naturally occurred, has produced viable populations, and has persisted in Canada for at least 50 years.
+- COSEWIC would normally only consider native Wildlife Species.
+A native Wildlife Species is a Wildlife Species that occurs in Canada naturally, or that has expanded its range into Canada without direct human intervention from a region where it naturally occurred, has produced viable populations, and has persisted in Canada for at least 50 years.

-As stated in the species at Risk Act, a wildlife species is, in the absence of evidence to the contrary, presumed to have been present in Canada for at least 50 years and therefore eligible for assessment.
+As stated in the Species at Risk Act, a Wildlife Species is, in the absence of evidence to the contrary, presumed to have been present in Canada for at least 50 years and therefore eligible for assessment.

-- c) Regularity of occurrence
+- C) Regularity of occurrence

-- COSEWIC would normally only consider wildlife species which occur or formerly have occurred regularly in Canada, including regular or seasonal migrants but excluding vagrants.
+- COSEWIC would normally only consider Wildlife Species which occur or formerly have occurred regularly in Canada, including regular or seasonal migrants but excluding vagrants.

-- d) Special cases
+- D) Special cases

 - Notwithstanding the above guidelines, a taxon may be considered eligible if there are clear conservation reasons for consideration (for example high risk of extinction).
-In particular, a wildlife species which does not meet the eligibility criteria but which is at risk in its primary range outside of Canada could be considered for designation.
+In particular, a Wildlife Species which does not meet the eligibility criteria but which is at risk in its primary range outside of Canada could be considered for designation.